Prince Dahal

-Prince Dahal (born 19 June, 2004) is a Nepalese badminton player.
-He won the 2018 Dubai international junior series.
+Prince Dahal (born 19 June 2004) is a Nepalese badminton player.

+Career

+He won the 2018 Dubai International Junior series.
 He reached a career high of world number seventh of the world junior ranking in March 2020.
 In 2022, he was ranked number one junior player in the world.
-In the 2019 South Asia Under 21 Championships he won a silver medal.
+In the 2019 South Asia Under 21 Championships, he won a silver medal.
+Dahal qualified to compete at the 2024 Summer Olympics, and became the first ever Nepalese to do so.